Editor's Note: This article includes vulgarity and graphic content. Reader discretion is advised.

 “What the f---?” one of them yells.

 Because the five people carrying Justin weren’t “begging” to get him medical attention — at least not in the typical sense.
-According to Chief of Police Brian Manley in a recent press briefing, the protesters “were given direction to bring [Justin] to the officers” after which the demonstrators “were fired upon with less-lethal munitions as they brought [Justin] towards the officers to get him medical help.”
+According to Chief of Police Brian Manley in a recent press briefing, the protesters “were given direction to bring [Justin] to the officers” after which the those same protesters “were fired upon with less-lethal munitions as they brought [Justin] towards the officers to get him medical help.”

 Think about that.
 It’s unclear whether the officers who shot at the protesters were the same ones who gave them the order to approach.
 But at minimum, it takes a special kind of incompetence to fire at those who are doing as the police tell them.
 At minimum, it shows a complete inability to be aware of your surroundings and to manage the situation appropriately.